 The ability to take a tax free lump sum on retirement has long been a popular feature of pension arrangements.
 How the lump sum is generated depends on the type of pension arrangement.
 For instance in a defined contribution (DC) arrangement (such as a personal pension) part of the fund at retirement is paid as a lump sum with the balance being used to purchase a pension.
 In a defined benefit (DB) arrangement (such as a final salary pension) the cash is usually defined as an addition to the pension or by commutation.

-Commutation is defined as giving up part or all of the pension payable from retirement in exchange for an immediate lump sum.
+A commutation of pension is defined as giving up part or all of the pension payable from retirement in exchange for an immediate lump sum.
 Commutation factors (usually calculated by the Scheme Actuary) are used to determine the amount of pension which needs to be given up in order to provide the lump sum.
 Therefore at retirement it is common for members to be offered the choice of taking their pension in full or as an alternative an immediate tax free cash lump sum and a lower residual pension (which allows for the pension given up to provide the cash).

 How much cash?